-Bombardier Recreational Products Inc. ("BRP")\ warrants its 2013 Ski-Doo snowmobiles sold by authorized BRP dealers (as defined below) in the fifty United States and Canada from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP") warrants its 2014 Ski-Doo snowmobiles sold by authorized BRP dealers (as defined below) in the United States of America ("USA") and in Canada from defects in material or workmanship for the period and under the conditions described below.
 This limited warranty will become null and void if: (1) the snowmobile was used for racing or any other competitive activity, at any point, even by a previous owner; or (2) the snowmobile has been altered or modified in such a way so as to adversely affect its operation, performance or durability, or has been altered or modified to change its intended use.

-Except if otherwise specified, all genuine Ski-Doo parts and accessories, installed by an authorized BRP dealer (as hereinafter defined) at the time of delivery of the 2013 Ski-Doo snowmobile, carry the same warranty as that of the snowmobile.
+Except if otherwise specified, all genuine Ski-Doo parts and accessories, installed by an authorized BRP dealer (as hereinafter defined) at the time of delivery of the 2014 Ski-Doo snowmobile, carry the same warranty as that of the snowmobile.